|Other IL Resources|

 1917-18 WWI Draft Registrations

-Fayette County was founded on February 14, 1821 from Bond County, Clark County, Crawford County and Jefferson County.
+Fayette County was established on February 14, 1821 from Bond County, Clark County, Crawford County and Jefferson County.
 This county was named for Marquis de la Fayette (1757–1834), French military officer who was a key factor in the American and French Revolutions. .

-Areas bordering to Fayette County are Shelby County (northeast), Effingham County (east), Clay County (southeast), Marion County (south), Clinton County (southwest), Bond County (west), Montgomery County (northwest)
+Bordering Counties are Shelby County (northeast), Effingham County (east), Clay County (southeast), Marion County (south), Clinton County (southwest), Bond County (west), Montgomery County (northwest)

 Fayette County vital records can be found at the Illinois Department of Public Health has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Illinois for current fees and application process.